-Significant Accounting Policies-The Company's significant accounting policies are disclosed in the audited consolidated financial statements in the Company's Annual Report on Form 10-K for the year ended December 31, 2019 and the notes thereto filed with the U.S. Securities and Exchange Commission ("SEC") on March 12, 2020.
-Since the date of those consolidated financial statements, there have been no material changes to the Company's significant accounting policies other that as listed below.
+Significant Accounting Policies-The Company's significant accounting policies are disclosed in the audited consolidated financial statements and the notes thereto in the Company's Annual Report on Form 10-K for the year ended December 31, 2020 filed with the SEC on March 19, 2021 (the "2020 Annual Report").
+Since the date of those consolidated financial statements, there have been no material changes to the Company's significant accounting policies other than as listed below.